-Famine most likely occurred in Pibor County, South Sudan in the last months of 2020.
-Rather than an aberration, this probable occurrence of famine is part of a longterm trend in the high incidence of mass starvation in South Sudan since the onset of large-scale armed conflict across the country in late 2013.
-As reported under the framework of the Integrated Food Security Phase Classification (IPC), South Sudan is the only country to see two declared famines since the invention of the IPC in 2004.
+Famine most likely occurred in Pibor County, South Sudan in the last months of 2020.13 Rather than an aberration, this probable occurrence of famine is part of a long-term trend in the high incidence of mass starvation in South Sudan since the onset of large-scale armed conflict across the country in late 2013.
+As reported under the framework of the Integrated Food Security Phase Classification (IPC), South Sudan is the only country to see two declared famines since the invention of the IPC in 2004

 Focusing on declared famines, however, masks the greater number of situations in which food insecurity, acute malnutrition, and mortality approached or even surpassed standardised thresholds for famine yet were not ultimately called famine.
-Severe or extreme food insecurity, even that which does not meet all the criteria for famine or affects a population too small for standard IPC analysis, is still a lethal situation resulting in high rate of death - extensive loss of life does not begin once a situation is labelled as famine.

-In some cases, a famine declaration may not occur because it indirectly requires a certain geographic concentration of the population experiencing these conditions.
+Severe or extreme food insecurity, even that which does not meet all the criteria for famine or affects a population too small for standard IPC analysis, is still a lethal situation resulting in high rate of death - extensive loss of life does not begin once a situation is labelled as famine.14 geographic concentration of the population experiencing these conditions.
 Far more frequent, and cumulatively affecting many more South Sudanese, are experiences of near famine or consistent with famine conditions in small, geographically dispersed pockets.
 In some areas of the country, these pockets of famine conditions have recurred multiple times within a few years.